MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 - [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) enables you to modify values to understand how your specific requirements affect costs.
-You can see a pricing sample for a SMB data warehousing scenario in the Azure pricing calculator.
+You can see a pricing sample for an SMB data warehousing scenario in the Azure pricing calculator.

 - [SQL Database](https://azure.microsoft.com/pricing/details/azure-sql-database/single) pricing depends on the compute and service tiers that you choose and the number of vCores and database transaction units.
 The example describes a single database with provisioned compute and eight vCores, and assumes that you need to run stored procedures in SQL Database.